Chapter 19. Firmware assisted dump mechanisms

-The crash dumping capabilities of IBM POWER systems can be enhanced by enabling the firmware assisted dump (fadump) mechanism.
+You can enhance the crash dumping capabilities of IBM POWER systems by enabling the firmware assisted dump (

 Install and configure

-(Optional) If you want to specify reserved boot memory instead of using the defaults, configure
+(Optional) If you want to specify reserved boot memory instead of using the defaults, enable the

 xxis the amount of the memory required in megabytes: